-Now 44 years old, Wright has time to reflect on her long and successful career as she prepares to take on new challenges in the future: "I'm ready to continue this work of actually not being afraid.
+Wright is contemplative on her long and successful career and is always preparing for new challenges: "I'm ready to continue this work of actually not being afraid.
 I just feel like it took me a long time to grow up and to stop being inhibited in my work.
 I would read scripts and go, 'Oh, I'm not right.
 I could never do this.
 I could never achieve this character.
 This would be better for somebody else.'
 I remember calling directors numerous times and saying, 'Oh, you should cast so-and-so instead of me.
 They're much better for the role.'
 But I think I've been ready for a few years to just blow open the doors.
 And I really want to direct something.
 I think I'll start with a documentary and get my feet wet.
 But I don't have that fear of jumping off the cliff, where before, I always used to just stop and ask for directions, and you would kind of see that reticence in the work.
 So now, I'm completely rejuvenated when I get out there, and I'm ready to do more, play more."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!